lmbek/gobek/README.md

 package main

 import (
+	"api"
 	"fmt"
+	"github.com/lmbek/gobek/fileserver"
 	"github.com/lmbek/gobek/launcher"
 	"os"
 )

-// For windows we need a organisation name and project name var organisationName = "NewOrganisationName" // put in organisation name var projectName = "NewProjectName"           // put in project name
+// For windows, we need an organisation name and project name var organisationName = "NewOrganisationName" var projectName = "NewProjectName"

-var frontendPath = "./frontend" // this should be set to where frontend files is (frontend folder: html, css, javascript...)
+// Set frontend path (where we have all the: html, css, javascript...) var frontendPath = "./frontend"

 var chromeLauncher = launcher.ChromeLauncher{
 	Location:                os.Getenv("programfiles") + "\\Google\\Chrome\\Application\\chrome.exe",
-	FrontendInstallLocation: os.Getenv("localappdata") + "\\Google\\Chrome\\InstalledApps\\" + "DefaultOrganisationName" + "\\" + "DefaultProjectName",
+	FrontendInstallLocation: os.Getenv("localappdata") + "\\Google\\Chrome\\InstalledApps\\" + organisationName + "\\" + projectName,
 }

 var chromiumLauncher = launcher.DefaultChromiumLauncher // default chrome or chromium launcher settings can be used like this

-/*
-	// Otherwise they can also be customized like this

-	var chromiumLauncher = launcher.ChromiumLauncher{
-		Location:      "/var/lib/snapd/desktop/applications/chromium_chromium.desktop", // TODO: check if better location or can be customised
-		Domain:        "localhost",
-	}
-*/

 func main() {
-    // add your own API
-	//api.Init()
-	/*
-		var once sync.Once
-		once.Do(func() {
-			http.HandleFunc("/", fileserver.ServeFileServer)
-			http.HandleFunc("/api/", api.ServeAPIUseGZip)
-		})
-		err := launcher.Start(frontendPath, chromeLauncher, chromiumLauncher) // serves "/" as fileserver.ServeFileServer.
-If you want to manage "/", then use launcher.StartCustom() instead
+	//api.Init() // need to be added by you (example on gobek-example) err := launcher.StartDefault(frontendPath, chromeLauncher, chromiumLauncher)
 	if err != nil {
 		fmt.Println(err)
 	}
-	*/
-	err := launcher.StartDefault(frontendPath, chromeLauncher, chromiumLauncher)
-	if err != nil {
-		fmt.Println(err)
 }
-}

 </pre>
+Please do note however that using the main.go from the gobek-example project is recommended
 ## How to test
 <code>go test ./tests/...</code>